 Kitchen / Diner: Large open plan design with double fronted wood burning stove as a centerpiece. (starter fuel provided) Electric double oven, Electric hob, integral fridge, microwave, dishwasher, digital radio.
 Centre Island breakfast bar with 2 tall stools.
 Reading corner with comfortable arm chair and bookcase.
 Dining table and chairs, comfortable seating with coffee table overlooking patio area.
 Patio doors leading to enclosed private garden.

 Utility Room: Washer dryer, freezer, storage units, iron, iron board, hoover & mop.

 Cloakroom: Toilet and washbasin with storage beneath.

 Wet Room: Large walk-in power waterfall shower with additional hand-held shower.

-Bedroom 1: Double bed, wardrobe and bedside drawers.
+Bedroom 1: King-sized bed, wardrobe and bedside drawers.
 Vanity unit with washbasin.
 Views to Sandsend.